-As at March 31,
+As at Ma arch 31,

-(tabled amounts are expressed in thousands of U.S dollars) 2018 2017
+(tabled amounts are expressed in thousands of U.S dollars) 2019 2018

-Cash and cash equivalents \$ 991 \$ 550
+Cash and cash equivalents \$ 94 \$ 991

-Total assets 16,484 15,437
+Total assets 14,277 16,484

-Non-current financial liabilities 672 151
+Non-current financial liabilities 512 672

+Lease liabilities 518 -

 Cash dividends declared \$ 0.00 \$ 0.00

-Gross profit was \$1,192 in the current period compared to a gross profit of \$261 in the comparative period.
-The increase is due to increased ounces sold as the Company had a large amount of finished goods at year end which it sold during the quarter in addition to a higher sale price of gold compared to the prior year.
+Gross profit was \$117 in the current period compared to a gross profit of \$1,192 in the comparative period.
+The decrease is due to increased ounces sold in the comparative period as the Company had a large amount of finished goods inventory at year end 2017 which it sold during the previous quarter in addition to a higher sale price of gold compared to the current period.

-General and administration expense were lower in the current period when compared to prior year's comparative period due to lower share-based compensation expense.
-Finance cost was higher in the current year when compared to prior years because of higher interest expense on the Facility as the outstanding balance has increased.
-The Company realized a gain on investments of \$68 where in the prior year the fluctuations in investments was recorded through other comprehensive income.
+General and administration expenses were lower in the current period when compared to prior year's comparative period due to management's cost cutting initiative implemented in the current period.
+Finance cost is similar to the comparative period.
+The Company realized a gain on investments of \$112 due to the mark-to-market gain in the period.
 Foreign exchange and warrant liability unrealized gain fluctuated dependent on volatility of the market conditions.